Picnic and play for the whole family, including our furry friends

 Bungarribee Park is a 200-hectare park featuring wide-open scenic space and two sealed tracks – the Heart Crossing Loop and the Bungarribee Trail – which are fantastic for walking and cycling.

 It also has one of Sydney’s largest off-leash dog areas, the Warrigal Dog Run, and an awesome playground with climbing tower, slides, a flying fox, swings and water play equipment.

-The wetland around Bungarribee and Eastern creeks will be protected and 20 hectares of native wildflower and thousands of native trees will be planted to restore the Cumberland Plain.
+The wetland around Bungarribee and Eastern Creek is protected and 20 hectares of native wildflowers and thousands of native trees are gradually being planted to restore the original landscape, known as the Cumberland Plain.

-Walking and Cycling: Sealed tracks, including one that runs between the Great Western Highway and Eastern Road, make Bungarribee a terrific place to walk or cycle.
+Walking, running and cycling: Sealed tracks, including one that runs between the Great Western Highway and Eastern Road, make Bungarribee Park a terrific place to walk or cycle.

 Parking: Parking is available in marked bays.
 Bays are marked by signs and symbols and time restrictions apply in some areas.